inveniosoftware/docs-invenio-rdm/docs/customize/authentication.md

 You can change the default duration (31 days) of the logged in user session (the session cookie expiration).
-This is particularly useful when configuring InvenioRDM with external authentication only and you want to have the InvenioRDM session duration as the external authentication provider session duration.
+This is particularly useful when configuring InvenioRDM with external authentication only and you want to have the same session duration as the external authentication provider.

 In your `invenio.cfg`: